lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 # What you _can_ do

 You can use local date/time everywhere.
 If there is no need to show that time in time zone different from where _event_ takes place then you don't need to transform it.
-And you don't need to build a service which returns you time zone based on location.
+And you don't need to build a service which returns you a time zone based on location(like [that on](https://developers.google.com/maps/documentation/timezone/intro)).
+And do you _always_ know the exact location?

 In this case your date/time will be consistent all over your system and the chance of mistake will be minimal.

 That's what you should strive for.

+# When you **do need** to transform local time to UTC

-# When you do need to transform to UTC
+Probably the only case when you do need to transform local time to UTC instant is when you need to trigger time-based events.

+For example to send notification one day or an hour in advance.
+Or to schedule some processing task.

+That's the moment then you should breath in and introduce date/time transformation into your system.

+And now you have two choices:

+* You can have local date/time as your primary date structure and do transformation only when you have to.
+* You can transform local date/time to UTC instant+time zone as soon as it crosses the boundaries of your system and transform it back when it's requested.

+I personally prefer first approach as there are less chances to make a mistake due to the reasons described above.

+But some developers prefer to have UTC instant as primary date structure and convert it every time it's requested.

+Don't make that choice blindly - look closely on your use cases.
+It can be that one way is more convenient for your system than another.